funcsec/funcsec.com/content/post/20220125101255-the_sad_state_of_mac_antivirus.md

 ## tldr {#tldr}

-If you can take the ads, use [Avira](https://www.avira.com/en/free-antivirus-mac) for free.
+If you can take the ads, use [Avira](https://www.avira.com/en/free-antivirus-mac)[^fn:1] for free.
 If not, [Sophos](https://home.sophos.com/en-us), [Bitdefender](https://www.bitdefender.com/solutions/antivirus-for-mac.html), and [Malwarebytes](https://www.malwarebytes.com/mac) are good.

+[^fn:1]: EDIT: Apparently Avira also has cryptomining, so just ... buy antivirus for Mac.